ardentperf/cnpg-playground/lab/README.md

 # CloudNativePG Lab

-The *CloudNativePG LAB* provides a **post-install bootstrap script** that transforms a clean Ubuntu server into a fully functional **virtual desktop lab environment** for working with [CloudNativePG](https://cloudnative-pg.io/).
-This is actually the CNPG playground, except with a tightly managed environment so that you don't need to figure out the two dozen reasons something doesn't work on "your laptop" when it works for everyone else.
-(Especially for our friends w windows laptops.)
-The LAB is a single consistent environment, always the same, super stable, not breaking over time.
+Do you want to try the CNPG Playground - but you don't want to spend time tweaking `sysctl fs.inotify` on Linux, or wrestling with WSL on Windows, or getting Rancher & KinD cooperating on your Mac?

-- A graphical virtual desktop environment (accessible via RDP)
+The *CloudNativePG LAB* hands you a ready-to-use, batteries-included, runs-anywhere Virtual Machine with the CNPG Playground and some Lab Exercises.

-- Kubernetes with a local cluster (with `kind`)
+This is done with a **post-install bootstrap script** that transforms a clean Ubuntu 25.04 server into a fully functional **virtual desktop lab environment** accessible directly (with VirtualBox, etc) and accessible remotely via Remote Desktop.

-- CloudNativePG and the CNPG Playground ready to use
+In addition to the CNPG Playground, this also includes:
 - Browser preconfigured with bookmarks for CNPG docs and Grafana monitoring dashboards based on Prometheus and Loki (WIP/TODO)
 - Useful CLI tools like `kubectl`, `btop`, `lazydocker`, `k9s`, `bat`, etc